aidev235/HANews/Prompt.md

 - selected events are in the reporting window and links are valid;
 - selection limits are 20/8 and briefing limits are 5/3;
 - briefing items occur in their indexes in the same order;
+- index links for briefing items are bold, and all other index links are unbolded;
 - English and Chinese selections, links, claims, and uncertainty match;
 - archive names match the ISO week;
 - both logs are complete, the JSON is valid, and no secrets are present.